gouravsinghbais/Time-Series-Forecasting-with-Tensorflow-and-QuestDB/README.md

 ```
 Note that TensorFlow 1.15 is compatible with python 3.6 and for versions after TensorFlow 2.0 is compatible so you need to make sure you are using python 3.6.

-To check the QuestDb operations you can visit the following [link](https://tutswiki.com/setup-access-questdb-python-notebook/).
+To check the QuestDB operations you can visit the following [link](https://tutswiki.com/setup-access-questdb-python-notebook/).